Clearing Up Confusions on Organic Food

 Consumers’ penchant for all things organic even trumps a higher price tag.
 According to data from the Hartman Group, 44% of shoppers would pay an additional 20% more for organic fresh vegetables, and 37% are willing to pay even more for organic poultry.
 What’s the muscle behind this organic purchasing power?
 A Pew Research Center Survey found that health is a key reason; 76% of people reported health concerns as their primary motivation for buying organic foods, along with 33% reporting environmental concerns as the reason behind their purchasing decision.

-1. Are Organic Foods Healthier for You?
-Not exactly.
-While many people are convinced that organic produce is richer in nutrients than their conventional brethren, the science is cloudy.
+It’s complicated!
+You may think that organic produce is much richer in nutrients than their conventional brethren, but the science is cloudy on this issue.
 A Stanford study found little difference in vitamin content, and no evidence of health benefits for those consuming organic produce.
-However, the researchers did note the lack of long-term studies looking at health outcomes of people consuming organic vs. conventional.
+However, the researchers stressed the importance of long-term studies to look at health outcomes of people consuming organic vs. conventional.
 They also found that organic produce had a 30% lower risk of pesticide contamination than conventional, and children had lower levels of pesticide residues on organic diets compared with conventional.
-The plot thickens, as a new study found the concentration of antioxidants was substantially higher in organic produce compared with conventional.
+The plot thickens, as newer studies have found the concentration of antioxidant compounds was substantially higher in organic produce compared with conventional.
+And a recent review of studies on health outcomes of organic intake, which included 35 studies, concluded that significant positive outcomes were seen in longitudinal studies where increased intake of organic foods was linked with reduced risk of infertility, birth defects, allergies, otitis media, pre-eclampsia, metabolic syndrome, high BMI, and non-Hodgkin lymphoma.
 The bottom line?
-While there may be some nutritional merits for organic vs. conventional produce, there is not a significant difference in major nutrients.
+While there may be some health merits for organic vs. conventional foods, there is not a significant difference in major nutrients, with the exception of antioxidant compounds.

-3. Are All Organic Foods the Same?
-Not in a long shot.
+Not by a long shot.
 Thanks to the increased interest in organics, more producers are out there growing and producing organic foods.
 And that means there are different styles of organic agriculture, from the mom and pop farm which personally sells goods at the local farmers market to large multi-million dollar organic farms with products on most retailer shelves.
-Some farms practice techniques that go beyond the NOP standards, spraying no pesticides and selling their goods locally, while others barely squeak under the minimum compliance to standards.
+Ask any organic farmer, and they’ll tell you that some farms practice techniques that go beyond the NOP standards, refusing to spray even approved organic pesticides and selling their goods locally, while others barely squeak under the minimum compliance to standards.
 Some organic produce is flown in from distant lands, making you question the concept of sustainability.
 And some organic food is labeled “made with organic”, which means that it contains at least 70% certified organic ingredients.
 The moral of the story?
 If buying organic matters to you, do some homework on organic producers before you purchase products.

-5. Is Organic Food Pesticide Free?
 Not necessarily.
 While most synthetic pesticides are not allowed in organic produce, there are a few exceptions—25 are allowed, compared with about 900 allowed in conventional agriculture.
 Most organic pesticides are “natural” substances, such as soaps or lime sulfur.
 The idea behind organic production is that farming practices, such as biodiversity, natural borders, soil health, and natural pest predators, lessen pest problems in farms so that you don’t have to rely on pesticides.
-However, every organic farm is different—some use no pesticides, while others use any that are available to them.
+However, every organic farm is different—some use no pesticides at all, while others use any that are available to them.

-Which Foods Should You Buy Organic?
+What Foods Should You Buy Organic?

 With organic foods carrying a higher price tag, you may want to prioritize your organic dollars where they matter the most.
 These foods should be at the top of your list.